The 3 Biggest Payroll Mistakes Restaurants Make

 - The owner must pay Tony an additional $11.20 to make up the difference.

 The second common mistake is failing to maintain accurate tip records.
-If you’re not tracking every cent your servers make in tips, you could be overpaying employees—or worse, underpaying them without proof to defend yourself in an audit.
+If you’re not tracking every cent your servers make in tips, you could be overpaying employees.
+Or worse, you could be underpaying them without proof to defend yourself in an audit.

 Why Accurate Tip Records Matter